Home » Our Programs » Youth Employment Programs

 Current Projects

-Youth Employment & Skills for Success
+Youth Employment & Skills Strategy

 The Youth Employment Skills and Strategy (YESS) project is a 4 weeks activities-based program for Yukon youth aged 15 to 30, followed by 2 weeks subsidized work placement.
 The program takes place in Whitehorse and other Yukon communities year-round.
 This tri-territorial initiative runs in partnership with Ilitaqsiniq and NWT Literacy Council.
 It is funded by the Government of Canada (ESDC).
 The Yukon Literacy Coalition has successfully run for the last four years, increasing employable skills for the Yukon youth.